spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

    While this action will create the same role binding across all the clusters that are part of the workspace, it does not define the cluster role nor the subject the role is bound to.
-You need to define the role yourself in each cluster as well as define the subject the role is bound to exists.
+You need to define the role yourself in each cluster as well as define the subject the role is bound to.
 Otherwise, the cluster role binding will not have any effect.

    :::info